Patent Drawings Rules

 ~ Fiel Valdez

 The quote mentioned above is accurate to its simplicity.
 Rules and regulations are essential for society as it serves as a norm of conduct for citizens.
 Also, it provides proper guidelines and order upon the behavior for all citizens to sustain the equity.
 Without law, there would be chaos, and it would be survival of the fittest and every man for himself.
 Similarly, Patent drawings rules deal with intellectual properties drawings rules that every patent drafter must follow.
+USPTO has laid down a set of guidelines for patent drawing rules.

 Understanding the technicalities and difficulty level, of patent drawings, we are presenting a series of articles (Patent Drawings Rules PART-I, II, & III) that will not let the below-mentioned quote, ruin your patent drawings.